Master of Arts in Education – School Counseling Grades PK-8, 7-12, PK-12

 Graduation Without Endorsement or Certification

-In rare cases, permission may be granted for a student to graduate without a recommendation for endorsement or certification.
+In rare cases, permission may be granted for graduation without a recommendation for endorsement or certification.
 This provision is for students who do not qualify for or are removed from their curricular program.
 However, there are times when, because of illness or other extreme situations, a candidate will decide not to complete all professional requirements.
 In this situation, the candidate should contact his or her advisor, and then complete a formal request to the Graduate Dean to be allowed to graduate without completing all endorsement or certification requirements.
 The Graduate Dean and the Vice President for Academic Affairs will determine the merit of the request.
 If permission is granted, an appropriate amended plan of study will be determined.

 Any candidate who graduates without a recommendation for certification will not be recommended for school counseling endorsement or certification in any state.
 If, at some future time, the student wishes to complete certification requirements, he/she must first reapply for readmission to the CSC graduate program.